Simulation-Based Inference Benchmark for Weak Lensing Cosmology: Introduction

 \section{Introduction}

 Understanding the cause of the observed accelerated expansion of the Universe is currently a major topic in cosmology.
-The source of this acceleration has been dubbed Dark Energy, but its nature is still unknown.
-Dark Energy cannot be directly observed but several observational probes can be used to understand better its characteristics, with weak gravitational lensing, in which background galaxies are sheared by foreground matter, being one of the most powerful.
-This phenomenon is sensitive to both the geometry of the Universe and the growth of structure, which both depend on the cosmological parameters of the dark energy model.
-Many photometric galaxy surveys such as CFHTLenS \citep{cfht}, KiDS \citep{kids}, DES \citep{des}, and HSC \citep{hsc}, have already demonstrated its constraining power on the matter density $\Omega_m$ and fluctuation amplitude $\sigma_8$ parameters.
-Upcoming weak lensing surveys (LSST \citep{lsst}, Roman \citep{roman}, Euclid \citep{euclid}) are expected to be larger and deeper allowing us to refine our estimations even further.
+The source of this acceleration has been dubbed dark energy, but its nature is still unknown.
+Dark energy cannot be directly observed, but several observational probes can be used to better understand its characteristics; weak gravitational lensing, in which background galaxies are sheared by foreground matter, is among the most powerful.
+This phenomenon is sensitive to both the geometry of the Universe and the growth of structure, which both depend on the cosmological parameters of the dark-energy model.
+Many photometric galaxy surveys such as CFHTLenS \citep{cfht}, KiDS \citep{kids}, DES \citep{des}, and HSC \citep{hsc} have already demonstrated its constraining power on the matter-density $\Omega_m$ and fluctuation-amplitude $\sigma_8$ parameters.
+Upcoming weak lensing surveys (LSST \citep{lsst}, Roman \citep{roman}, Euclid \citep{euclid}) are expected to be larger and deeper, allowing us to refine our estimations even further.

 In cosmological inference, a significant challenge lies in the absence of an analytic likelihood $p(x| \theta)$ to recover cosmological parameters $\theta$ from the data $x$.
 Most of the mathematical inference frameworks proposed to overcome this problem are based on two-stage inference: compression of the data into summary statistics $t=f(x)$ and then Bayesian inference to obtain the posterior $p(\theta| t)$.
-The most famous one is the two-point statistics analysis (e.g., \citealp{2pt_stat}).
-It uses as a summary statistic $t$ the two-point correlation function or its analog in Fourier space, the power spectrum.
-Then, the inference part of the analysis is performed using the corresponding analytic Gaussian likelihood $p(t| \theta)$ which is sampled through Markov Chain Monte Carlo (MCMC).
-On large scales, the Universe remains close to a Gaussian field and the 2-point function is a near sufficient statistic to extract cosmological information.
-However, on small scales where non-linear evolution gives rise to a highly non-Gaussian field, this summary statistic is not sufficient anymore.
+The most famous is the two-point statistics analysis (e.g., \citealp{2pt_stat}).
+It uses the two-point correlation function or its analog in Fourier space, the power spectrum, as a summary statistic $t$.
+Then, the inference part of the analysis is performed using the corresponding analytic Gaussian likelihood $p(t| \theta)$, which is sampled using a Markov chain Monte Carlo (MCMC) method.
+On large scales, the Universe remains close to a Gaussian field, and the two-point function is a near-sufficient statistic to extract cosmological information.
+However, on small scales where nonlinear evolution gives rise to a highly non-Gaussian field, this summary statistic is no longer sufficient.